 Unlike Loki and The Falcon and the Winter Soldier, Hawkeye didn't get a trailer at Disney's Investor Day presentation in December 2020 – simply because it's still filming.

 Some possible spoilers lay ahead.

-The only official information we know about the Hawkeye TV show's plot is that Clint is training up Kate Bishop, a fellow archer.
+For some time, the only official information we knew about the Hawkeye TV show's plot is that Clint is training up Kate Bishop, a fellow archer.
 With some scenes being filmed on-location in New York, too, it's likely the series is at least partially set there.